 Our treatment methods include traditional Ayurvedic physical therapies, behaviour and situation change (e.g. through diet and lifestyle counselling), and methods for developing concentration and insight into reality (through a more personally tailored approach to mindfulness and meditation training).

-Our authentic therapeutic programme is unique in the UK.
-Our approach is taught in Sri Lanka at the Buddhist Ayurvedic (Teaching) Hospital within the Nagananda International Institute for Buddhist Studies (NIIBS).
+Our Manasa Ayurveda Therapist in London qualified in Sri Lanka at the Buddhist Ayurvedic Hospital within the Nagananda International Institute for Buddhist Studies (NIIBS).
 Our Ayurvedic therapies are also informed by the Neelamahara tradition; practiced for centuries within the Neelamahara Buddhist temple and surrounding village community in Sri Lanka.